Magda098/yolo/explanation.md

 This file (docker-compose.yaml) creates three containers

-yolo_client - contains the yolo client service which runs on port 3000 yolo_backend - contains yolo backend service which runs on port 4000 mongo_db - contains mongo db which runs on port 27017 and has an attached volume called dbdata Networks - All containers are in yolo bridge network
+yolo_client - contains the yolo client service which runs on port 3000 ,re-tagged to yolo-client:v1.0 yolo_backend - contains yolo backend service which runs on port 4000,retagged to yolo-client:v1.0dok mongo_db - contains mvertes/alpine-mongo db which runs on port 27017 and has an attached volume called /data/db \mvertes/alpine-mongo
+Networks - All containers are in yolo bridge network